 This was a group project with three other engineers.
 We built the front-end for an e-commerce website based on client specs.
-Some interesting learnings were using promise.all to make concurrent API calls, using local storage, and learning more CSS.
+Some interesting learnings included using promise.all to make concurrent API calls, using local storage, and learning more CSS.
 Built using React, Express, Node.js and deployed on Amazon EC2.

 Now back to crypto.